sunng87/lein-jlink/README.md

 ### Assembling and Packaging

-By running `lein jlink assemble`, we create a uberjar and move it into the custom runtime.
+By running `lein jlink assemble`, we create a uberjar and copy it into the custom runtime.
 Once this step is complete, your image will have everything it needs to run your application.
 You can test it out from the console.

     $ cd image
     $ bin\java -jar my-uberjar.jar

 Your application will launch and it will have access to all of the required modules.

-When we package with `lein jlink package`, we will invoke `jpackage` to bundle up the image and generate platform specific pacakges for Linux, MacOS and Windows.
-I couldn't find a proper website for the tool, but [Vivid Code has a decent article about it][8].

-Packaging doesn't actually work yet, it's currently stubbed out but we are working on it!
+You may customize the name of the directory that's used to hold your custom JRE image with the `:jlink-jre-image` key in your `project.clj`.

 ### Create a Docker Image